ten3roberts/flax/guide/src/fundamentals/relations.md

 A relation is a component which *links* to another `Entity`, similar to a foreign key in a database.
 This can be used to construct different kinds of graphs and trees inside the ECS.

-The links between entities are managed by the ECS itself and will always be valid, see [Lifetime](#lifetime)
+The links between entities are managed by the ECS itself and will always be valid, see [Lifetime](#lifetime).

-The linked entity is referred to as the `object` of a relation, while the entity the component is attached to is called the `subject`.
+The linked entity is referred to as the `target` of a relation, while the entity the component is attached to is called the `subject`.

 This allows forming hierarchies such as *parent-child* relations for transforms and UI, as well as arbitrary graphs.